nil-two/alita/README.md

 ### -c, --count=COUNT

-Delimit line COUNT times.
+Separate lines only COUNT times.
 Default COUNT is `-1`.

-If COUNT less than 0, delimiter will split endless
+If COUNT is smaller than 0, delimiter separates as much as possible.

 	$ cat graph
 	1]